On the dangers of dental amalgam (mercury) "silver" restorations

 Banning the use of amalgam

-Some countries such as Norway and Sweden have already prohibited the use of mercury-based dental fillings.
+Some countries such as Norway, Sweden and Denmark have already prohibited the use of mercury-based dental fillings, a complete EU-wide ban within a maximum of five years is currently (2014) under discussion.

 But whatever the case may be, numerous observations point to human health having more decisive determinants than could be reduced to a simple input = result equation.
 We do have a mind that can strongly influence our body (see eg Stress reduction induced by meditation benefits teeth and gums) and we do have an inbuilt defense system against toxic intruders that can help us stay well (and typically does) even under the impact of toxic onslaughts.